-(Fall and Spring, Course Offered Every Year) A course designed to provide cardiovascular fitness through aerobic dance movements.
+A course designed to provide cardiovascular fitness through aerobic dance movements.
 This course explores aerobic workouts such as hi-lo impact, step, funk, and interval aerobics.

-PED-124 Strength Training (1.00 cr.)
+PED-124 Strength Training

-(Fall and Spring, Course Offered Every Year) An introduction to strength training with emphasis on the basic principles of exercise, and safe and effective training techniques.
+An introduction to strength training with emphasis on the basic principles of exercise, and safe and effective training techniques.